meonkeys/superfind/README.md

 ## TO DO

+- [ ] Package conveniently for ease of install/use/update: deb, Docker, snap, AppImage, whatever.
 - [ ] Are there other/better free software utilities like this one?
 List/promote them.
 - [ ] Right now we check if something is an archive by matching the file extension.
 Consider using more robust file type checking, e.g. [magic](https://en.wikipedia.org/wiki/File_format#Magic_number).
 - [ ] Recurse if an archive is found in an archive.